 Start the housebreaking process right away, taking your puppy to his pad every hour, 10 or 15 minutes after he eats or drinks or when he wakes from sleep.
-Issue a command, so he'll come to associate the word with doing his business.
-Praise him with a special treat when he goes.
-If he doesn't go right away, keep him leashed, walk away and come back to the pad every few minutes until he eliminates.
+Issue a cue, so he'll come to associate the word with doing his business.
+Reward him with a special treat after he goes.
+If he doesn't go right away, keep him leashed or in his crate for 10 minutes or so and try again until he eliminates.

 Pads to outside transition

 If you eventually want to train your dog to go to the bathroom outside, it's best to start using puppy pads by the door so the pads eventually become a safety net rather than a regular elimination spot.
 Move the pad closer and closer to the door and eventually move it outside, making the transition complete.
 Only use the pads as a backup in the future -- for example, if you're going to be away for a lengthy period of time and don't think your pup can hold it or if you're traveling with your pet.

 Creating an indoor potty